BakedChicken77/DRSearch/test_full_app/e2e_test_overview.md

 ## Coverage

 Setting the environment variable `COLLECT_COVERAGE=1` when invoking the harness enables Playwright’s coverage reporting.
-The resulting coverage files are emitted in the default Playwright output directory inside `drsearch_frontend`.
+All artifacts including coverage JSON files and Playwright reports are stored under `test_full_app/output/<timestamp>` within the repository.
+Each run gets its own timestamped folder so reports can be inspected later.

 Example: